huaize2020/awesome-nodejs/README.md

   - [strip-bom](https://github.com/sindresorhus/strip-bom) - Strip UTF-8 byte order mark (BOM) from a string.
   - [indent-string](https://github.com/sindresorhus/indent-string) - Indent each line in a string.
   - [redent](https://github.com/sindresorhus/redent) - Strip redundant indentation and indent the string.
+  - [normalize-newline](https://github.com/sindresorhus/normalize-newline) - Normalize the newline characters in a string to `\n`.
   - [min-indent](https://github.com/jamiebuilds/min-indent) - Get the shortest leading whitespace from lines in a string.
+  - [trim-right](https://github.com/sindresorhus/trim-right) - Similar to String#trim() but removes only whitespace on the right.
   - [splice-string](https://github.com/sindresorhus/splice-string) - Remove or replace part of a string like `Array#splice`.

 - i18n